petermlm/RiftChat/README.md

 ## Without docker

 You will need Python3 for both client and server.
-For the client you will also need urwid as specified in the requirements.txt file.
+For the client you will also need urwid as specified in the requirements.client.txt file.

 Usage of server is:

+    server.py
-    server.py -d [ start | stop | restart ] {config}\n
+    server.py -d [ start | stop | restart ]
-    server.py {config}

-The first way to execute will use riftChat server as a daemon.
-The second optional parameter string for a config file.
+The second way to execute will use riftChat server as a daemon.

 Client is just

-    client.py {config}
+    client.py

-Where config may be a path for a config file.

 # RiftChat Protocol